PhasesResearchLab/pySIPFENN/docs/faq.md

 change the Conda environment.
 If you do, you will have to download them again.

 ### Model Download

+All default `pySIPFENN` models are hosted in our Zenodo repository (linked in the main page of this documentation and GitHub README).
+They are ready to be downloaded automatically by `pySIPFENN` by simply rinning the `downloadModels()` function over any `Calculator` instance and will be permanently stored in the `pySIPFENN` installation directory (inside the `models` folder).
+Printing the `Calculator` instance will show you the exact path where the models are stored if you want to check it.
-One of the most common concerns users have contacted us about is the inability to download the model files in reasonable time.
-This is usually correlated in time with a workshop, after which many users try to download them from Zenodo concurrently and exhaust the bandwidth.
-In such a case, we recommend trying again in a day or two.

-If your download is slow or fails during normal time periods, please let us know, and we will try to help you by providing the files directly.
+If you have issues downloading the model files in reasonable time, this is usually correlated with a workshop, after which many users try to download them from Zenodo concurrently and exhaust the bandwidth.
+If that is the case, please try to download the models in a few hours or the next day; otherwise, please let us know, and we will try to help you by providing the files directly.

+We also received a report that some **MacOS** installations of `python` itself can lack `SSL` certificate support out-of-the-box and it needs to be enabled manually to enable downloading `pySIPFENN` models from Zenodo, with the following one-line command (after replacing `Python 3.9` with your Python version):

+    open /Applications/Python\ 3.9/Install\ Certificates.command

 ## Known problems with easy solutions